What you can bring home to Canada

 For more information on importing health products into Canada, please consult Health Canada's Guidance Document on the Import Requirements for Health Products under the Food and Drugs Act and its Regulations.

-- Passports (Passport Canada)
+- Canadian Passports (Passport Program)

 - U.S. to Canada Border Wait Times